DEVSOG12/CSDS337-Compiler-Design-Project/README.md

 ## Current Progress

 So far, we have arrived at the Python general grammar.
 After reading through it, we have created a subsection of the grammar that only relates to the functionalities that we plan on implementing in our compiler.
 Our next step is to start implementing our grammar.
-We referenced the (Official Python)[https://docs.python.org/3/reference/grammar.html] site to design our new grammar.
-We have written the lexer and currently working on the parser.
+We referenced the [Official Python](https://docs.python.org/3/reference/grammar.html) site to design our new grammar.
+We have written the lexer and are currently working on the parser.